maxxk/programming-languages/presentations/01-Introduction.md

 Some features of modern high-level programming languages take roots in 4GL (e.g. list comprehensions).

 Some disadvantages of 4GL:

-- syntax is very verbose, unneccessary mimics natural languge
+- syntax is very verbose, unneccessarily mimics natural languge
 - complicated debugging
-- unpredictable performance (and, usually, in orders of magnutude slower than an implementation in general-purpose programming language)
+- unpredictable performance (programs in 4GL are, usually, orders of magnutude slower than high-performance optimized implementation in general-purpose programming language)
 - complicated development process, compatibility problems

 # 5GL: Logical inference and constraint-based
 Fifth-generation languages were the ultimate dream of software engineers in 1980s :)

 Example: Prolog, Datalog

 Programmer specifies the model and formulates the task.
 The runtime solves the specified constraints using some knowledge-inference engines (first-order inferene, frame inference).

 You can try Prolog here: http://swish.swi-prolog.org/example/houses_puzzle.pl